camillehicks/sensor-immersion/Lesson2/New/sound.md

 ```

 ## step 6
 Great!
 You did it.
 Now you can test it out.
-How could you use the Math buttons to change the display to show a one or two digit number for normal sound inputs?
+How can you use the math buttons to decrease the sound outputs so the number displayed is not so high?

 **Don't forget to fill out the final questions on the google form.**